Julia-Wagner/tails-and-treats/README.md

 ### **Dog Characters and Treats**

 I wanted to make the game customizable by letting the users decide which dog they want to navigate through the maze.
-For this I chose the following five dogs.
+For this, I chose the following five dogs.

 ![Dog Characters](docs/screenshots/icons_characters.png)